jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 significant and be included in the data or as insignificant and be excluded from the data and only be re-inserted when displaying the data in a human-readable-form.
-(For example, one can model a sentence as a seuqence of words and spaces or just as a sequence of words.)
-Note, that "significance" does not correlate with the syntatic or asthetic function, but only depends on whether you'd like to keep the whitespace in you data or not.
+(For example, one can model a sentence as a sequence of words and spaces or just as a sequence of words.)
+Note, that "significance" does not correlate with the syntactic or aesthetic function, but only depends on whether you'd like to keep the whitespace in you data or not.

 There can be different kinds of whitespace with different meaning (and differing significance).
-For example, one can make a difference between horozontal whitespace (spaces and tabs) and vertical whitespace (including linefeeds).
+For example, one can make a difference between horizontal whitespace (spaces and tabs) and vertical whitespace (including linefeeds).
 And there can be different sizes of whitespace with different meaning.
 For example in LaTeX, a single linefeed still counts as plain whitespace while an empty line (i.e.